17. Packages

 from ..procomment import reload

-from ..lib.debug import IntFlag, DebugBit, is_debugging
+from ..lib.debug import IntFlag, DebugBits, is_debugging

-debugging = is_debugging(DebugBit.IMPORTING)
+debugging = is_debugging(DebugBits.IMPORTING)

 if debugging:

-print(f'{submodule_name} >>> module execution')
+print(f'{__package__} >>> module execution')

-reload(submodule_name, ('core', 'contexts', 'func_parsing'))
+reload(__package__, ('core', 'contexts', 'func_parser'))

-reload(submodule_name + '.commands') # Recurse into .commands/ subpackage.
+reload(__package__ + '.commands') # Recurse into .commands/ subpackage.

 from . import core